Upcoming Webinars and Book Club

 The Flourishing Student Webinar Series, in Partnership with the Jubilee Centre for Character and Virtues at The University of Birmingham

-In recent years, many universities have expressed their commitment to a holistic, socially-engaged vision of higher education and are increasingly talking about supporting students to develop ‘character’ and ‘attributes’.
-These are the qualities necessary for students to navigate the fourth industrial revolution, flourish, and make a positive contribution to society.
+In recent years, many universities have expressed their commitment to a holistic, socially-engaged vision of higher education and are increasingly talking about supporting students in developing ‘character’ and ‘attributes’.
+These are the qualities students need to navigate the fourth industrial revolution, flourish, and make a positive contribution to society.

-This international webinar series, presented in partnership with the Jubilee Centre for Character and Virtues at The University of Birmingham, features presentations on the role of universities to help their students to cultivate the character and attributes required for human flourishing.
-After the success of the first series and second series, in this third series, six more world leading universities renowned for their focus on character education, will share their knowledge and expertise.
+This international webinar series, presented in partnership with the Jubilee Centre for Character and Virtues at The University of Birmingham, features presentations on universities’ role in helping their students cultivate the character and attributes required for human flourishing.
+Following the success of the first and second series, this third series will feature six additional world-leading universities renowned for their focus on character education, sharing their knowledge and expertise.

 Session 3: University of California, Irvine

-Session Leader: Duncan Prichard, Distinguished Professor of Philosophy, Director of the Center for Knowledge, Technology and Society; Director of The Anteater Virtues Project
+Session Leader: Duncan Pritchard, Distinguished Professor of Philosophy, Director of the Center for Knowledge, Technology and Society; Director of The Anteater Virtues Project

 Date/Time: January 19, 2026, 12 – 1 p.m.
 EST